 Get a Health Insurance Plan

 In certain situations, your employer will pay for your health insurance costs.
 It is a good idea to find out if your employer is prepared to do that before you leave.
-If you are responsible for getting your own health insurance plan, it is important to keep in mind that the kind and cost of will vary from one country to another.
+If you are responsible for getting your own health insurance plan, it is important to keep in mind that the kind and cost will vary from one country to another.
 Therefore, a little bit of research will be important to help you get the best possible health insurance plan.
 Just make sure you do that before you get on the plane.
+You can learn about that and so much more at ExpressTricks

 Get a Student/Teacher ID Card